News

 How Long Do Golf Balls Last?

+The average shelf life of a golf ball is about 10 years if it's unused and stored correctly.
+However, the average lifespan of a golf ball used regularly is about seven rounds of golf.
+Why seven rounds?
+Because that's when a golf ball typically starts to lose its distance and spin, which can affect your accuracy and control on the course.
 Of course, these numbers are averages and may vary depending on the type and quality of the ball, the conditions of the course, and your swing speed and style.
 Some balls may last longer than others, depending on their construction and material.

-How To Tell if a Golf Ball Has Gone Bad
+How To Tell if a Golf Ball Has Gone Bad?

-The best way to tell if a golf ball has gone bad is to inspect it visually and physically before you use it.
+The best way to tell if a golf ball has gone wrong is to inspect it visually and physically before you use it.
+Here are some signs that a golf ball is no longer suitable to play with:

-• Scuffs or dents: If you see any scuffs or dents on the surface of the ball, it means that the aerodynamics of the ball have been altered.
-This can have a moderate effect on the distance and accuracy of the ball.
+• Scuffs or dents: If you see any scuffs or dents on the ball's surface, the ball's aerodynamics have been altered.
+This can moderately affect the distance and accuracy of the ball.

 Dented golf ball on grass